-PCTA leases several office spaces with terms expiring from June 30, 2011 through October 31, 2014 and one office space on a month to month basis.
-Rent expense amounted to \$85,050 for the year ended December 31, 2010.
+PCTA leases headquarter office space in Sacramento, CA with a lease term expiring October 31, 2014.
+In addition, PCTA has four regional offices located along the trail.
+Three regional offices are leased with terms expiring from June 30, 2011 through February, 2013, and one regional office space is rented on a month to month basis.
+Rent expense amounted to \$86,587 for the year ended December 31, 2011.